uladzimirfilipau/UladzimirFilipau/README.md

 <h1 align="center">Hi there, I'm Vova 👋</h1>

 ### :woman_technologist: About Me :
-I am a frontend developer.
+- Frontend developer (React)
-I am currently looking for a job.
+- Looking for a job
-I will be glad to your suggestions :green_heart::blush::green_heart:
+- I will be glad to your suggestions :green_heart::blush::green_heart:

 ### :hammer_and_wrench: Languages and Tools :
 <div>